BLCM/bl3mods/Apocalyptech/README.md

   interfere with future events, if you happen to run 'em while they're active.

+## Main Menu

+- `main_menu_*.txt` - Just a simple tweak to set the main menu to any of the known visual changes.
+Right now that's just normal, Halloween, and Christmas.
+No actual gameplay changes or anything, it's pretty silly.

 ## Mod-Testing Mods

 A collection of mods which I use primarily just when testing out other